DavidBM/rsmq-async-rs/README.md

 workers for new messages with SUBSCRIBE to prevent multiple simultaneous `receiveMessage` calls.

+## Sync option

+If you enable the `sync` feature, you can import a `RsmqSync` object with sync versions of the methods.

 ## Guarantees

 If you want to implement "at least one delivery" guarantee, you need to receive